Thursday, April 30, 2015

 Friday, April 24, 2015

-An interview this morning with former child star and current president of the non-profit organization A Minor Consideration Paul Petersen involved your reviewer in the most genuinely breaking news situation in the three-year history of this site and a nine-year career writing about home-video releases of films and television shows.
+An interview this morning with former child star and current president of the non-profit organization A Minor Consideration Paul Petersen involved the most genuinely breaking news situation in the three-year history of this site and a nine-year career writing about home-video releases of films and television shows.

 A Google search immediately on hanging up with Petersen quickly revealed that the actor was Sawyer Sweeten, who played young twin Geoffrey Barone in the early 2000s sitcom "Everybody Loves Raymond."
 That article understandably lacked any information regarding the circumstances that caused Sweeten to kill himself.